|Number of Traditional Undergraduates||2,158|

 Please identify any course that every undergraduate student must take:

-The 45-credit-hour core for BA students and the 42-credit-hour core for BS students requires: Foundations of Catholicism, Christian Moral Principles, The Word of God, Foundations of Ethics, Philosophy of the Human Person or Metaphysics, Epic (BS students take 15 of the 18 Theology and Philosophy credits, and 3 of the 6 English credits.
-Also, all BS students take Macroeconomics and various mathematic courses, whereas all BA students take either Macroeconomics or a mathematics course).
-All of these common courses include, as well, some focus on the Franciscan contribution to the Catholic tradition.
+The 45-credit-hour core for BA students and the 42-credit-hour core for BS students requires: Foundations of Catholicism, Christian Moral Principles, The Word of God, Foundations of Ethics, Philosophy of the Human Person, and Metaphysics, Epic and the Person and/or Lyric and Dramatic Voices, Macroeconomics and/or a mathematics course.

 Please identity the courses that students may choose from in order to satisfy common curriculum distribution requirements:

-In addition to the common courses specified above, students take: 3 credits in history (History of Civilization I or II, Medieval World, Renaissance and Reformation, or French Revolution and Nineteenth-Century Europe); 3 credits in fine arts (Survey of Sacred and Religious Music, Catholic Traditions in Drama, or Catholic Traditions in Visual Arts); 6 credits in natural science (classes include Survey of Biological Sciences, Human Biology, Introduction to Environmental Science, Human Embryology, Tropical Marine Biology, General Botany, General Zoology, Survey of Physical Science, General or University Physics I and II, Introduction to Chemistry I and II, Physical Anthropology, Introduction to Physiological Chemistry, and Anatomy and Physiology I and II); 3 credits in social science (classes include Foundations of Politics and Government, General Psychology, Psychology and Human Development I and II, Cultural Anthropology, Mass Media, Catholic Worldview of Media, U.S. History II, International Politics, Survey of American Law I and II, Christianity and Society, and Introductory Sociology), and 3 credits in American founding principles (classes include History of the U.S. I, American Political Tradition, and American National Government)
+In addition to the common courses specified above, students take: 3 credits in history (History of Civilization I or II, Medieval World, Renaissance and Reformation, or French Revolution and 19th-Century Europe); 3 credits in fine arts (Survey of Sacred and Religious Music, Theatre and the Catholic Imagination, or Catholic Traditions in Visual Arts); 6 credits in natural science (classes include Survey of Biological Sciences, Human Biology, Introduction to Environmental Science, Human Embryology, Tropical Marine Biology, General Botany, General Zoology, Survey of Physical Science, General or Physics I and II, Introduction to Chemistry I and II, Physical Anthropology, Introduction to Physiological Chemistry, and Anatomy and Physiology I and II); 3 credits in social science (classes include Foundations of Politics and Government, General Psychology, Psychology and Human Development I and II, Cultural Anthropology, Mass Media, Catholic Worldview of Media, U.S. History II, International Politics, Survey of American Law I and II, Christianity and Society, and Introductory Sociology), and 3 credits in American founding principles (classes include History of the U.S. I, and American National Government)

 How many credits are required for graduation and what percent are from core / distribution courses?